 - an independent student (adult student or emancipated minor) who has established residence within the district prior to enrollment in the college.

 Former East Central College students are no longer considered active when they are not continuously enrolled in coursework at ECC.
 Returning students must reapply for admission.
 If the student has completed coursework at another institution since leaving ECC, they are required to submit official transcripts from all institutions attended.
-Returning students must submit one of the two forms below when they are planning to return to ECC.

 Tuberculosis (TB) Testing

 Effective October 2013, Missouri Senate Bill 197 requires new students attending any college or university in the State of Missouri to be screened for Tuberculosis (TB).
 The screening must follow the Center for Disease Control protocols that screen individuals based on their time outside the United States, their possible exposure to TB, or those individuals who are more at risk for coming in contact with someone who has TB.
 A series of questions is asked on the Application for Admission that will assist an applicant with whether or not they will need to provide test results.
 Applicants who have latent TB should provide documentation of a chest x-ray, in lieu of a skin test.
 As long as the applicant is not displaying symptoms, there is not an expiration date on chest x-ray results.